 *Individual results may vary.

-Foam sclerotherapy for superficial leg varicose veins elimination
+Foam sclerotherapy for medium-sized veins

-Microphlebectomy for removing bulging leg veins
+Microphlebectomy for removing superficial veins

-Also known as ambulatory phlebectomy, is a method of removing the very superficial bulging veins through tiny punctures that do not require stitches.
-The vein removal procedure, originally developed in Europe, is ideal for getting rid of foot and leg veins that are too large to treat with sclerotherapy and too close to the skin to safely and successfully treat with endovenous procedures.
+Also known as ambulatory phlebectomy, is a method of removing the very superficial bulging veins through tiny punctures.
+The vein removal procedure, originally developed in Europe, is ideal for getting rid of foot and leg veins.
+These veins are often too large to treat with sclerotherapy and too close to the skin for endovenous thermal procedures.

 Vein removal using microphlebectomy is normally done in a doctor’s office using a local anesthetic.
 Skin incisions or needle punctures as small as 1 mm are used to extract a vein with a phlebectomy hook.
 The hook is inserted into the tiny puncture, a section of the vein is hooked, and then removed through the incision.
 Usually, the punctures do not require stitches.

 Laser vein removal for superficial small veins

 The principle behind all laser and intense pulse light (IPL) treatments of superficial veins is the same.
 The laser’s energy is selectively absorbed by the red blood cells inside the veins, and the generated heat destroys the vessels.
-Over time the remains are absorbed by the body and the targeted veins disappear.
+Over time, the remains are absorbed by the body and the targeted veins disappear.

 FACIAL RETICULAR VEIN – LASER TREATMENT